-- 1. Student and student organization conduct records are maintained in SCED. - 2 All student conduct records in all formats (paper, computer, audio, etc.) resulting in formal charges will be kept in compliance with General Records Schedule GS5, but not for less than seven (7) years from the date of the last incident that the charged student or student organization was involved in that resulted in conduct charges. - 3.
+- Student and student organization conduct records are maintained in SCED.
+All student conduct records in all formats (paper, computer, audio, etc.) resulting in formal - charges will be kept in compliance with General Records Schedule GS5, but not for less than seven (7) years from the date of the last incident that the charged student or student organization - was involved in that resulted in conduct charges. - 3.
 If a student is suspended or expelled, a record of a violation of University regulations and/or policies will be permanently maintained in the student's or student organization's conduct file in SCED and a record of separation may be maintained in the Office of the Registrar. - 4.
 SCED maintains all student conduct records in accordance with the Family Education Rights and Privacy Act (FERPA).
 SCED will abide by all laws requiring privacy with regard to the Student Conduct Process.
-In addition, as FERPA does not protect the names of students found responsible for crimes of violence, including forcible sex offenses, or an alleged perpetrator of a non-forcible sex offense when the allegations support a finding that a student has committed a violation of the University's rules or policies, the University may be required to release that information upon a Chapter 119 public recordrequest. - 5.
-A student may choose to sign a release form granting SCED staff permission to discuss

-- information related to the Student's disciplinary file with any individual that the student designates.
+In addition, as FERPA does not protect the names of students - found responsible for crimes of violence, including forcible sex offenses, or an alleged perpetrator of a non-forcible sex offense when the allegations support a finding that a student has committed a violation of the University's rules or policies, the University may be required to release that information upon a Chapter 119 public recordrequest. - 5.
+A student may choose to sign a release form granting SCED staff permission to discuss information related to the Student's disciplinary file with any individual that the student designates.
 This form is available in SCED.
 Although this form may provide access to information to a third party, the student remains the primary responsible party for compliance. - 6.
 Any educational institution requesting conduct information about a current or former University student is required to submit the request in writing.
 If a non-educational agency is requesting information, those requests must include the signature of the student granting the release of information related to the student's conduct record. - 7.
-Transcripts of recorded hearings may be prepared and provided by the University upon request by the student.
-The student may contact the Office of General Counsel to arrange for the preparation of the written transcript by a court reporting service on the student's behalf and at the expense of the requestor.
+Transcripts of recorded hearings will not be prepared or provided by the University.
+In cases of external legal review that may require a transcript of a recorded hearing, the student or advisor may contact the Office of the General Counsel to arrange for the preparation of the written transcript by a court reporting service on the student's behalf and at the expense of the requestor.
 The court reporting service will provide the transcript to the Office of the General Counsel, which will perform a confidentiality review of the transcript and redact any confidential or exempt information pursuant to state or federal law.
 The requestor will be responsible for the cost of the transcript preparation and confidentiality review.